-5 Tips for a Christmas Engagement
+5 Tips for a Holiday Engagement

 It’s beginning to look a lot like engagement season!
 The holidays are a magical time surrounded by the people you love most.
 And with so many engagements happening between Thanksgiving and Valentine’s Day, it’s also a popular time for proposing.
 Thinking of popping the question over the holidays?
 These five tips will help you plan the big event.